martin-og-ingar/mestDS-tutorial/README.md

 ## Installation

-This project depends on several Python packages that may require careful version management.
-The instructions below ensure a smooth setup:

 ### 1. Installing pyenv and Python 3.11.3

 A prerequisite for running models through chap-core, is having Python 3.11.3 installed on your system.